 No relationship is apparent between the chemical nature of the amino acid side chain and the existence of amino acid in one structure or another.
 For example, Glu and Asp are closely related chemically (and can often be interchanged without affecting a protein’s activity), yet the former is likely to be found in helices and the latter in turns.
 Rationalizing the fact that Gly and Pro are found in turns is somewhat easier.
 Glycine has only a single hydrogen atom for its side chain.
 Because of this, a glycine peptide bond is more flexible than those of the other amino acids.
 This flexibility allows glycine to form turns between secondary structural elements.
 Conversely, proline, because it contains a secondary amino group, forms rigid peptide bonds that cannot be accommodated in either alpha or beta helices.

-Fibrous and globular proteins:
+Fibrous and globular proteins

 The large-scale characteristics of proteins are consistent with their secondary structures.
 Proteins can be either fibrous (derived from fibers) or globular (meaning, like a globe).
 Fibrous proteins are usually important in forming biological structures.
 For example, collagen forms part of the matrix upon which cells are arranged in animal tissues.
 The fibrous protein keratin forms structures such as hair and fingernails.
 The structures of keratin illustrate the importance of secondary structure in giving proteins their overall properties.

 Alpha keratin is found in sheep wool.
 The springy nature of wool is based on its composition of alpha helices that are coiled around and cross-linked to each other through cysteine residues.
-Chemical reduction of the cystine in keratin to form cysteine breaks the cross-links.
+Chemical reduction of the cysteine in keratin to form cysteine breaks the cross-links.
 Subsequent oxidation of the cysteines allows new cross-links to form.
-This simple chemical reaction sequence is used in beauty shops and home permanent products to restructure the curl of human hair—the reducing agent accounts for the characteristic odor of these products.
+This simple chemical reaction sequence is used in beauty shops and home permanent products to restructure the curl of the human hair—the reducing agent accounts for the characteristic odor of these products.
 Beta-keratin is found in bird feathers and human fingernails.
 The more brittle, flat structure of these body parts is determined by beta keratin being composed of beta sheets almost exclusively.

 The combination of the two secondary structures—with important exceptions.
 For example, hemoglobin is almost entirely alpha-helical, and antibodies are composed almost entirely of beta structures.
 The secondary structures of proteins are often depicted in ribbon diagrams, where the helices and beta sheets of a protein are shown by corkscrews and arrows respectively, as shown in the given Figure.